 Hair Loss Guide

 Hair loss can be stressful and emotional.
 Whether you are just starting to experience hair loss, or are in a more advanced stage, we can help you find a hair loss solution that is best for your individual needs.
 Consider wearing a hairpiece or topper if you have a more localized type of hair loss.
-Check out the Jon Renau Topper Collection, designed to offer unique solutions at each of the stages of hair loss.
-The Transformations Collection by HairUWear, is another solution for women with hair loss, featuring hairpieces by Gabor, Hairdo and Raquel Welch.
+Check out the Transformations Collection by HairUWear, with solutions for women with hair loss featuring hairpieces by Gabor, Hairdo and Raquel Welch.
 The Hair Icing Collection, also has a variety of hairpieces (and clip on pony’s) for any stage of hair loss.

 Facts about Women and Hair Loss